jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

     `dbCreateSample()` generates all tables in an **AMMonitor** database, and, for demonstration purposes, pre-populates certain tables with sample data that comes with the package.
-This function has three arguments: the *db.name*, *file.path*, and *tables* (the names of the database tables that should be filled with sample data;
+This function has three arguments: the ‘db.name’, ‘file.path’, and ‘tables’ (the names of the database tables that should be filled with sample data;
     all other tables are present but empty).

-For this chapter, we will use `dbCreateSample()` to create a sample SQLite database named “Chap2.sqlite”.
+For this chapter, we will use `dbCreateSample()` to generate a sample SQLite database named “Chap2.sqlite”.
 Below, we fill all tables with sample data by specifying ‘all’ for the tables argument.

-    > # Create a sample database for this chapter
+    # Create a sample database for this chapter
-    > dbCreateSample(db.name = "Chap2.sqlite",
+    dbCreateSample(db.name = "Chap2.sqlite",
-    +                file.path = paste0(getwd(),"/database"),
+                   file.path = paste0(getwd(),"/database"),
-    +                tables =  'all')
+                   tables =  'all')

-    An AMMonitor database has been created with the name Chap2.sqlite which consists of the following tables:
+    ## An AMMonitor database has been created with the name Chap2.sqlite which consists of the following tables:

-    accounts, annotations, assessments, classifications, deployment, equipment, library, listItems, lists, locations, logs, objectives, people, photos, priorities, prioritization, recordings, schedule, scores, scriptArgs, scripts, soundscape, spatials, species, sqlite_sequence, templates, temporals
+    ## accounts, annotations, assessments, classifications, deployment, equipment, library, listItems, lists, locations, logs, objectives, people, photos, priorities, prioritization, recordings, schedule, scores, scriptArgs, scripts, soundscape, spatials, species, sqlite_sequence, templates, temporals

+    ##
-    Sample data have been generated for the following tables: accounts, lists, people, species, spatials, scripts, equipment, locations, deployment, library, listItems, objectives, priorities, prioritization, recordings, photos, annotations, schedule, templates, scores, classifications, soundscape, temporals, scriptArgs, analysis, logs, assessments
+    ## Sample data have been generated for the following tables:
+    ## accounts, lists, people, species, spatials, scripts, equipment, locations, deployment, library, listItems, objectives, priorities, prioritization, recordings, photos, annotations, schedule, templates, scores, classifications, soundscape, temporals, scriptArgs, analysis, logs, assessments

 Next, we connect to the database in R using RSQLite’s `dbConnect()` function, where we identify the SQLite driver in the ‘drv’ argument:

-    > # Establish the database file path as db.path
+    # Establish the database file path as db.path
-    > db.path <- paste0(getwd(), '/database/Chap2.sqlite')
+    db.path <- paste0(getwd(), '/database/Chap2.sqlite')

-    >
-    > # Connect to the database
+    # Connect to the database
-    > conx <- RSQLite::dbConnect(drv = dbDriver('SQLite'), dbname = db.path)
+    conx <- RSQLite::dbConnect(drv = dbDriver('SQLite'), dbname = db.path)

 Finally, we send a SQLite statement to enforce foreign key constraints:

-    > # Turn the SQLite foreign constraints on
+    # Turn the SQLite foreign constraints on
-    > RSQLite::dbExecute(conn = conx, statement =
+    RSQLite::dbExecute(conn = conx, statement =
-    +               "PRAGMA foreign_keys = ON;"
+                  "PRAGMA foreign_keys = ON;"
-    +           )
+              )

-    [1] 0
+    ## [1] 0

 This is our first look at SQLite syntax, passed through the `dbExecute()` ‘statement’ argument.
 The word PRAGMA (from “pragmatic”)